-- 2.2.2 Cutting of grass swards at differing heights (especially adjacent to paths), will favour many species of insects, invertebrates and birds.
-This will also favour native plant species as the cutting and removal of cuttings will reduce the nutrient levels maintaining a wider diversity. - 2.2.3 The pollarding and coppicing of trees along the riverbank will allow more light into the river to encourage growth of emergent vegetation.
-This will be done during the winter months to encourage early growth in the spring.
-Pruning of the apple orchard will be done when required. - 2.2.4 Various native hedges have been planted around the reserve to restrict public access into sensitive areas whilst providing secure transit routes for species including otters.
-These hedges will be laid in the South of England style so as to provide a better habitat for birds and invertebrates and to promote this form of traditional management to the public. - 2.2.5 Faggoting and management of the River Anton is carried out when required on site under the River Anton Enhancement Scheme.
+- 2.2.1 Cutting of grass swards at differing heights (especially adjacent to paths), will favour many species of insects, invertebrates and birds.
+This will also favour native plant species as the cutting and removal of cuttings will reduce the nutrient levels maintaining a wider diversity. - 2.2.2 The pollarding and coppicing of trees along the riverbank will allow more light into the river to encourage growth of emergent vegetation.
+This will be done on rotation to prevent loss of important shading required to keep rivers cool. - 2.2.3 Various native hedges have been planted around the reserve to restrict public access into sensitive areas whilst providing secure transit routes for species including otters.
+These hedges will be laid in the South of England style so as to provide a better habitat for birds and invertebrates and to promote this form of traditional management to the public. - 2.2.4 Faggoting and management of the River Anton is carried out when required.
 This work is done in partnership with the Environment Agency and aims to increase the flow of water to clear accumulated silt from the gravel bed.
-This in turn increases the breeding habitat for salmonids that are a good indicator that the rest of the food chain is in good working order.
+This in turn increases the breeding habitat for salmonids that are a good indicator that the rest of the food chain is in good working order. - 2.2.5 Dropping in dead or fallen trees into the River Anton where appropriate is a beneficial way to achieve ecological shading.
+The dropped trees create a habitat within the water as well as altering the flow of water around the reserve.